sunnySQL/sunnySQL/README.md

 <h1 align="center">Hi 👋, I'm Hung Liu</h1>
-<h3 align="center">I'm a senior undergraduate pursuing a Bachelor of Computer Science in Texas, with a focused interest in data analytics.
-My academic and professional journey is driven by a deep passion for data-driven insights and analytical problem-solving.
-I am committed to continuous learning and applying my skills to create meaningful impact in the field of data science and analytics.</h3>
+<h3 align="center">Hello, I’m Hung Liu, a senior undergraduate pursuing a Bachelor of Computer Science with a minor in Mathematics.
+My primary interests lie in data analytics and machine learning, where I strive to uncover actionable insights through data and build intelligent systems that solve real-world problems.

+My academic and professional journey is driven by a deep passion for data-driven decision-making and analytical problem-solving.
+I am committed to continuous learning and growth, with the goal of making a meaningful impact in the fields of data science, machine learning, and AI.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sunnyskl&label=Profile%20views&color=0e75b6&style=flat" alt="sunnyskl" /> </p>